allandev5959/allandev5959.github.io/_posts/2023-11-28-Deploy-T-Pot-Honeypot-To-AWS.md

 ![gif](https://bohansec.com/assets/t-pot-blog/25.gif "gif")

-I kept the instance running for 24 hours to just collect enough attack data, you can see in the last 24 hours there have been quite a few attacks hit to my instance, more than 14000 for Cowire and 11000 for Honeytrap.
+I kept the instance running for 24 hours to just collect enough attack data, you can see in the last 24 hours there have been quite a lot attacks hit to my instance, more than 14000 for Cowire and 11000 for Honeytrap.
 The IP based in Mexico seems to contribute to the majority of the attacks.

 ![image](https://bohansec.com/assets/t-pot-blog/26.png "image")